 As part of his ‘Essay Concerning Human Understanding’, Locke considers the question of primary and secondary qualities.
+Generally speaking, Locke follows the same approach as Boyle, however he does identify a few further characteristics of secondary qualities in particular.
 The next two posts present a section-by-section breakdown of the relevant discussion.

 This interpretation is slightly more extensive than that of Boyle’s.
 Boyle only recognised size and shape as primary qualities, where Locke is prepared to also recognise the idea of ‘number’.
 By ‘number’, Locke is referring to the number of elementary particles that exist in the object, as opposed to the more familiar count of objects.
 Locke is also willing to accept that primary qualities exist at the microscopic level, which Boyle didn’t specify.